 Vehicle Assistance Program (V.A.P.)

 Need directions?
 Have a flat tire?
 Car won’t start?
 Transportation and Parking Management is here to help!

 Select departments and organizations within the University with staff who regularly travel across our locations may qualify for a Business Permit.
-To apply, a department administrator or leader should contact the Parking Management Center.

 Parking reserves the right to utilize any parking area during special events.
 An alternate parking site will be provided for your usage.